Why Visiting Bergamo Needs to Be on Your List

 When visiting Bergamo, turn to traditional favorites for a taste of the local life.

-• Or else accompany your happy hour with a cheese and meat plate with local favorites like: Taleggio, a soft cheese with a kick, branzi, a semi-soft cheese made in the mountains north of Bergamo, or a local salame, perhaps one made of sheep or goat.
+• The traditional Milan aperitivo or aperacenia charcuterie board or cheese and meat plate with local favorites like: Taleggio, a soft cheese with a kick, branzi, a semi-soft cheese made in the mountains north of Bergamo, or a local salame, perhaps one made of sheep or goat.

 Close up of creamy casoncelli in sauce.